5 Steps for Selecting the Right ERP System for Your Business

 • Customization abilities.
 What level of customization will be provided?
 Will the ERP vendor have the knowledge to customize and add applications to meet our organizational needs, or will it be a cookie-cutter experience?

 • Implementation know-how.
-What is the launch time being offered?
-Is the launch time frame more about hitting a date or providing world-class service?
+What is the launch time frame?
+Is that time frame more about hitting a date or providing world-class service?

 • Training offerings.
 What pre- and post-launch training is offered?
 What additional resources will be provided to help our employees enjoy a smooth user experience?